ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

     ```

 1. Edit `modversions.yaml` to pin the `tools` submodule to a specific [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
-1. Run the following to get the proper version of the tools submodule:
+1. Run the following to pull the proper version of the tools submodule:

     ```shell
     bash modupdate.sh